 HOW WILL DECISIONS BE MADE?

 All applications will be considered after the closing date and only application forms received by this date will be considered at the first Full Council meeting held after this date with its decision being final.
 Unfortunately, the Parish Council may not be able to fund all projects as there may be more applications than there is money available.
 However, all applications will be considered carefully.
 Due account will be taken of the extent to which funding has been sought or secured from other sources or the applicant’s own fund-raising activities and of year end balances.
-Funding decisions will also be based on the number of direct Mepal beneficiaries.
+Funding decisions will also be based on the number of direct Gazeley beneficiaries.

 HOW TO APPLY